Wesley-M/carecru-dbx/README.md

 ### Smart Column Display
 - Columns are sorted alphabetically for consistency
-- Column widths auto-adjust based on content (max 40 chars)
+- Column widths auto-adjust based on content (configurable max)
 - Long values are truncated with ellipsis (…)
 - Full values viewable in the Detail pane
+- Detail pane shows fields in alphabetical order

+### Scrolling
+Results table has adaptive scrolling:
+- Single key press: Move 1 row for precise control
+- Holding arrow key: Accelerates to 3 rows after a few repeats
+- Page Up/Down: Jump by 10 rows (configurable)
+- All scroll parameters can be customized in config.json

 ### Result Sorting
 Click any column header (or navigate with arrows and press Enter) to sort results.
 Click again to reverse the sort order.
 The title shows which column is sorted with an up (↑) or down (↓) arrow.